iingles/isaac-ingles-3790-final/README.md

         * __cmsDirectives.js__

 1. ### Connect to a server using HTTP and display retrieved data (using Axios):
-    * I currently request 25 items from the uinames api, and populate a v-data-table located in the SearchResults.vue component
+    * I request 25 items from the uinames api, and populate a v-data-table located in the SearchResults.vue component
     * Source is at src/components/workspace/SearchResults.vue
     * Netlify Link: [workspace>admin>users](https://iingles-3790-final.netlify.com/workspace/admin/Users)